Coronavirus pandemic: From origin to spread, who it affects and the factors that may halt its progress — a primer - Firstpost

 Treatment options

 Studies show (it’s early days yet) that Chloroquine, and its less-toxic version, Hydroxychloroquine, show antiviral effect in vitro, and have been known to temper immune response.
-If this pans out, this is great news for India, because both these molecules are available and cheap.
-One team showed tha Hydroxychloroquine was tremendously effective against COVID-19 when used in conjunction with another cheap, widely available drug, Azithromycin.
+If this pans out, this is great news for India, because both these molecules are widely available and cheap.
+One team (with a small sample) showed that Hydroxychloroquine was tremendously effective against COVID-19 when used in conjunction with another cheap, widely available drug, Azithromycin.

 Another way to boost immune response and prevent acute respiratory tract infections is to take Vitamin D. In a review paper published by the BMJ, of randomised control trials involving over 10,000 participants, showed that Vitamin D supplementation did protect against acute respiratory tract infections.
 Again, this is cheap to do at a mass scale.